 Extended versions of accepted papers will be invited for submission to the Special Issues.

-We are glad to announce that the EiCs of the prestigious Information Systems Journal, Elsevier, have accepted our proposal of Special Issue titled Managing, Mining and Learning in the Legal Data Domain.
+The EiCs of the prestigious Information Systems Journal, Elsevier, accepted our proposal of Special Issue titled Managing, Mining and Learning in the Legal Data Domain.
 Please visit the dedicated webpage.

 11:30 – 11:35 Opening

 11:35 – 11:45 Jukka Ruohonen and Kalle Hjerppe: Predicting the Amount of GDPR Fines [SLIDES]